 A large contributing factor to job happiness is quite clearly great management.
 When the boss cares about you, the job is made a whole lot more enjoyable.
+Having a great manager goes a long way to retaining talent.
 Have you got a bad boss or a dream leader?
 Check down our list of traits and make your own mind up.
 Our research showed the following traits are rated most highly by employees.

 A manager who wants to see you succeed.
 Not just in the role you’re being paid for, but through your learning, development and wider skillset is a manager that genuinely cares.
 Whether this means providing opportunities to boost confidence levels, public speaking skills or simply cheering you on for a hobby you have, this shows they want you to be a well-rounded, happy individual.